Tropical Conservation and Environmental Science (CBES) Graduate Courses for the Master of Science in TCBES

 CBES 680 Adv Stats Analysis & Rsrch Des (3) An advanced examination of statistics and research design in conservation biology and environmental science.
 Emphasis on specific applications and underlying assumptions, design of experiments, and observational schemes for research project.
 Extensive computer analysis is employed, including the use of R statistical software.
 Pre: CBES 677 or instructor's consent.

 CBES 681 Advance Geo-Spatial Techniques (3) (lecture/other) CBES 681 is an advanced course in spatial analysis and modeling specific to Geospatial Information Science.
 This course will emphasize the correct application of Geospatial software tools along with the underlying theories and opportunities for applied learning in terrain modeling, suitability modeling, predictive ecosystems mapping and data visualization.
 Further knowledge and skills will be developed by customization of GIS applications through interface design and automation of geospatial analysis procedures.
 This course is dual listed with GEOG 481.

 CBES 685 Behavioral Ecol & Evol Analyse (3) Principles of behavioral ecology and evolution with a focus on conservation biology.
 Research techniques in behavioral ecology related to analyzing populations in geographically and age-structured populations.
 The importance of reproductive strategies, habitat selection, foraging behavior, parental care, social organizations, and the importance of migration and movement patterns on the regulation of population sizes and evolution.
 Population, quantitative and species genetics as it relates to evolution, speciation, and biodiversity.
 Pre: CBES 610 or consent of instructor.

 CBES 690 Internship (1–6) (other) Internship for Master's students in TCBES with a federal, state or non-government agency with projects in Hawaii or other Pacific Islands.
 Internship project will be developed and carried out in consultation with the host agency and the approval of the TCBES advisor.
 Development of the internship is formalized through a written proposal, periodic written reports and meetings with the graduate advisor and host agency representative.
 Final report and oral presentation are required at the end of the internship.
 Repeatable 4 times for a maximum of 10 credits.
 Pre: Instructor's Consent

-CBES 700 Thesis Research (1–6) (other) Research in conservation biology and environmental sciences for Plan A Master's students.
+CBES 700 Thesis Research (1–6) (other) Research in conservation biology and environmental sciences for students in the Thesis Track.